 This course is an introduction to communication between spacecraft and ground stations.
-Students are introduced to antenna theory: dipole antenna, antenna gain, antenna patterns, directivity and signal strength.
-The theory is then applied to modulation, transmission, propagation, reception and demodulation of signals between the ground and a satellite.
+Students are introduced to antenna theory: dipole antenna, antenna gain, antenna applied to modulation, transmission, propagation, reception and demodulation of signals between the ground and a satellite.
 Fundamentals of ionospheric effects, frequency bands, communication link equations and telemetry are covered.